Skip to content

 }

-The do-while loop executes the loop body at least once and is suitable for certain initialization scenarios:
+The do-while loop executes the loop body at least once, making it suitable for certain initialization scenarios:

 c